Cleaning your Bike

 To cover the basics we want to keep our bikes clean and running smoothly, to achieve that simply follow this step-by-step guide on how to wash your bike:

 Find an open outside area where you can make a bit of a mess and prep the bike for it’s shower.
 If you have a bike stand you should use it, as it’ll make it easier to reach tight spots.

 Rinse the bike down with clean water.
 Pro tip: If you don’t have a hose you can use your water bottle for that.
 If you want to go deeper into the cleaning, you may find our Cleaning & Maintaining your Drivetrain article useful at this point.

 Spray the bike cleaner onto the entire bike, with attention to the most dirty areas and leave it for 3-5 minutes to do it’s thing.

 Scrub the bike down using the sponge on the delicate areas and brushes on the most stubborn areas like your drivetrain.

 Rinse down all the soap and use the clean towels to dry the bike the best you can.
 At this point we recommend letting the bike sit (in the sun if possible) for 15-20m just so it dries completely.

-Once you have a clean and dry bike, it is time to lubricate your chain with the chain lube and wipe down the excess.
-A bit of spray lubricant, such as WD40, on all moving parts can go a long way.
+Once you have a clean and dry bike, it is time to lubricate your chain with the specific bike chain lube and wipe down the excess.
+A bit of lubricant on all moving parts can go a long way.
 Be aware of your brake components such as pads, rotors or rims - these should NOT be lubed at any circumstances, otherwise they can get noisy and inefficient.